ZoeDekraker/General-Projects/Read_Aloud_Whisper_Project/README.md

 This program records your audio and speaks it back to you with the added option of writing the results to a txt file, for you to copy/paste into your email.

 ## Why?
-Check if what you say makes sense before you send it!
+Check if what you say makes sense before you send it!(and the appeal of the challenge)

 ## Language:
 Written in Python using:</br>